- Aged Care

 Community Therapy is a NDIS registered provider.
 All of our physiotherapists are registered with AHPRA, and many of them are APA members.
 Our clinicians hold their own public and professional indemnity insurance, possess current criminal record checks and working with children checks.

 We primarily help people improve their strength, mobility, balance and endurance and of course we help decrease and manage pain!

-The primary aim of the insurance schemes we operate under is to improve people’s capacity.
+The primary aim of the insurance schemes we operate under is to improve people’s functional capacity.
 Our Physiotherapists play a critical role in helping people improve their physical capacity.